samuelnub/Lyrhymer/README.md

 [twitter profile?](https://twitter.com/lyrhymer)

 ####Here's the general process:
-- I get the current top charts off [Musixmatch's API](https://developer.musixmatch.com/documentation)
+- I get the current top charts off [Musixmatch](https://developer.musixmatch.com/documentation)
-- I select a random song from the top charts
+- I select a random song from the top charts with Musixmatch
-- I get the "snippet" or best lyrical summary of the song (which; so far, is just the most prominent line)
+- I get the "snippet" or best lyrical summary of the song (which; so far, is just the most prominent line) from Musixmatch
 - I grab the last word of that snippet string
-- I find word suggestions if that word isn't a real word, using [Datamuse's API](http://www.datamuse.com/api/)
+- I find word suggestions if that word isn't a real word, using [Datamuse](http://www.datamuse.com/api/)
-- I find rhymes of that first suggestion, and pick a random one, with that aforementioned API
+- I find rhymes of that first suggestion, and pick a random one, with Datamuse
 - I post it using the 3rd party [Twitter API](https://github.com/ttezel/twit)
 - Currently runs on my beloved Raspberry Pi 3 that had previously been horribly underutilised
 - Changes/updates are done/tested on my regular machine, then committed to this remote repo, then pulled back into the Pi's clone of it